instantOS/instantos.github.io/archive/instantthemes.md

 # instantTHEMES

-::: warning
+::: danger
-This page is a work in progress (WIP).
+**DEPRECATED**
+`instantTHEMES` is no longer supported and has been replaced by `ins dot` and `ins settings`.
+This documentation is kept for archival purposes only.
 :::

 ## Features